 There are a huge number of mental health-related resources available online.
-Many of them are free, and many of them are high quality, but sometimes the biggest challenge can be finding what is most useful and relevant to you.
+Many of them are free, and many of them are high quality, but sometimes the biggest challenge can be finding what’s most useful and relevant to you.
 Please let me know what your favourites are, and what I should add to the list.

-You might find the following posts helpful:
+As well, you might find the following posts helpful:

 - Mental health worksheets galore

 Acceptance and Commitment Therapy resources from Russ Harris

 Beat: A UK-based eating disorders charity

 The Centre for Applied Research in Mental Health & Addictions offers many useful publications, including the Antidepressant Skills Workbook, Antidepressant Skills at Work, and Coping with Suicidal Thoughts

 Centre for Clinical Interventions – Australian-based source for mental health information and worksheets

 Cognitive Behavioural Therapy Skills Training Workbook – a CBT resource for anxiety and depression

 CREST.BD Quality of Life Assessment Tool for people with bipolar disorder